 3. Check in frequently and make it easier (mobile-friendly!)

 It’s no good gathering engagement data at the end of the year; by the time you realize that employees have been unsatisfied and unhappy for the last 11 months, chances are you might be losing some of them!

-Instead, the best leaders in the business are checking-in far more often.
+Instead, the best leaders in the business are checking in far more often.
 Intel runs polls quarterly to determine employee satisfaction and commitment.
-Meanwhile, Amazon, having modified their approach to employee engagement after previous years’ less-than-stellar reviews, polls employees on a daily basis in an effort to address day-to-day inconveniences.
+Meanwhile, Amazon, having modified its approach to boost employee engagement after previous years’ less-than-stellar reviews, polls employees on a daily basis in an effort to address day-to-day inconveniences.

 4. Track attrition and efficiency

-We’ve brought up how employee engagement results in positive changes for your business and its bottom line, so you should be calibrating these key metrics to see if your enhanced efforts at engagement are having a distinguishable effect and what should those efforts involve?
+We've discussed how to boost employee engagement and how it results in positive changes for your business and its bottom line.
+So you should be calibrating these key metrics to see if your enhanced efforts at engagement are having a distinguishable effect.
+And what should those efforts involve?

 5. Define a vision/goal everyone can commit to